SandersonHub/Project-3/README.md

 ## Description

 We created this project to provide users with a seamless experience for exploring and saving their favorite video games.
-With a user-friendly interface and a wide range of available titles, Just Pass Games is your go-to platform for gaming enthusiasts.
+With a user-friendly interface and variety of available titles, Just Pass Games is your go-to platform for gaming enthusiasts.

 ## Technologies Used